May 23, 2022

 Children at school bus crossings are also at risk.
 When a school bus has its red lights flashing, approaching cars and those behind it must stop.
 Failure to stop results in automatic liability should a child be injured.

-Rules of the Road– Right of Way Explained
+NY Rules of the Road: Who Has the Right of Way?

 Regardless of specific laws, drivers should always be on the lookout for pedestrians.
 However, there are certain situations where pedestrians definitively have the right of way, including: